squirrly/squirrly-seo/readme.txt

 == Description ==
 <strong>The three things you should look for in a seo plugin:</strong>

-1) to increase the chances of being found on search engines, by writting better optimized content
+1) to increase the chances of <strong>being found on search engines</strong>, by writting better optimized content

-2) to help you measure the improvement of your site, in terms of ranking, traffic, links and Social Signals.
+2) to help you <strong>measure the improvement</strong> of your site, in terms of ranking, traffic, links and Social Signals.

-3) to get great support
+3) to get <strong>great support</strong>

 <strong>SEO Plugin by Squirrly helps you write rich content that will be found by potential customers on search engines, research and analyze keywords that will give you a better chance of being found on google, it helps you measure the social signals that come to your site from various social networks and with one click you can check the SEO improvement of each article.</strong>

-All of these help you get Excellent SEO on all your articles and measure the success of your site.
+All of these help you get <strong>Excellent SEO on all your articles and measure the success of your site</strong>.

-"Wow ,I've been using your tool for a week now and one of my blog ranked no1 out of a million for its key word... amazing" - Pierre Perpal
+<em>"Wow ,I've been using your tool for a week now and one of my blog ranked no1 out of a million for its key word... amazing"</em> - <strong>Pierre Perpal</strong>.
 Pierre worked hard to get that, and even though success stories keep coming in, they don't happen for all of our users.
 SEO Plugin by Squirrly does not guarantee that you will succeed.
 It's just a tool that makes it possible to reach such results.
 It's a door opener.

 <strong>How does Squirrly help you boost your ranking in search engines?</strong>